odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.rst

 --------------------------

 :Author: Odin Kroeger
-:Date: May 9, 2018
+:Date: April 30, 2019
-:Version: 0.2.2
+:Version: 0.3.0a
 :Manual section: 1

 SYNOPSIS
 ========

-pandoc [...] --lua-filter pandoc-zotxt.lua-0.2.1/pandoc-zotxt.lua [...]
+pandoc --lua-filter pandoc-zotxt.lua -F pandoc-citeproc

 DESCRIPTION
 ===========

-``pandoc-zotxt.lua`` looks up sources of citations in Zotero and adds their bibliographic data to the metadata of the document, where it can be read by ``pandoc-citeproc``.
+``pandoc-zotxt.lua`` looks up sources of citations in Zotero and adds their bibliographic data either to a document's bibliography or its ``references`` metadata field, where ``pandoc-citeproc`` can pick it up.

-You need the ``zotxt`` plugin for Zotero.
-Citations should be inserted as so-called easy citekeys.
-See the documentation of ``zotxt`` for details.

-If you want ``pandoc-zotxt.lua`` to call ``pandoc-citeproc`` automatically, set the metadata field ``call-citeproc`` to ``true`` (or another truey value).
-This is useful if you are using ``panzer``, which insists on calling Lua filters after 'ordinary' ones.
+You should insert citations either as so-called "easy citekeys" (provided by zotxt) or as "BetterBibTex Citation Keys" (provided by BetterBibTex).
+(See the documentation of zotxt and BetterBibTex respectively for details.)
+Then simply run ``pandoc-zotxt.lua`` before ``pandoc-citeproc``.
+That's all all there is to it.

+You can also use ``pandoc-zotxt.lua`` to manage a bibliography.
+(It must be a CSL JSON file.)
+It will then add any source you cite.

+All you have to do is:

+1. Set the ``zotxt-bibliography`` metadata field to a filename.

+2. Add that file to the ``bibliography`` metadata field.

+``pandoc-zotxt.lua`` never updates or deletes entries.
+If you need to update or delete an entry, simply delete the bibliography file and let ``pandoc-zotxt.lua`` regenerate it.

 LICENSE
 =======

-Copyright 2018 Odin Kroeger
+Copyright 2018, 2019 Odin Kroeger

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal